Search

 Examples and exercises are important because critical thinking is not just something you learn.

-It’s something you develop through practical application.
+It’s something you develop through observation followed by practical application.

 Here’s another problem that might be frustrating you if you’re looking for the best critical thinking books: